max-Hawkins/heterog-bluefield-dev/README.md

 Instead, let's start simpler and compile the host executable on the host, and the BlueField executable on the BlueField. `hello-bluefield.cpp` is a simple program made to show heterogeneous execution and code divergence based on node type.
-When running code on across traditional compute nodes and BlueFields, it's potentially advantageous to have divergent execution paths - meaning the BlueField and host nodes execute different or varying amounts of work.
+When running code across traditional compute nodes and BlueFields, it's potentially advantageous to have divergent execution paths - meaning the BlueField and host nodes execute different or varying amounts of work.